In this article, after explaining what the SLAT in the CPU is, we’ll check to see if a processor supports it.

-SLAT is a virtualization feature developed for Intel and AMD processors.
-The SLAT feature was developed to provide more efficient memory management for virtual machines running on Hyper-V. The CPU Second Level Address Translation feature is named using different names for Intel and AMD processors.
+It is a virtualization feature developed for Intel and AMD processors.
+This feature was developed to provide more efficient memory management for virtual machines running on Hyper-V. The Second Level Address Translation feature is named using different names for Intel and AMD processors.

 Intel processors were called EPT (Extended Page Table).

 AMD processors were called RVI (Rapid Virtualization Indexing).

 Nowadays the new generation Intel Core i3, Core i5, Core i7 and Core i9 processors support it.